RooseLabs/Imperitus/README.md

 ## Project Overview

-**Made by**:
+### Group

-José Miguel Pereira Silva Cunha (A22550)
+- José Miguel Pereira Silva Cunha (A22550)

+---

+### Introduction

-The project explores the following AI techniques in game development:
+The project explores some AI techniques commonly used in game development, most specifically in our game **Imperitus**.

+**Imperitus** is a solo or co-op first-person game where players take on the role of students at a prestigious, yet unforgiving magical academy.
+The players must solve puzzles, avoid enemies, and collect runes to learn the spells required for their classes.

+This project will explore the following AI techniques:

 1. **NavMesh Pathfinding** - Unity's A* algorithm implementation for enemy navigation
 2. **Finite State Machine (FSM)** - Behavior management system for enemy AI